CNSC Conflict of Interest Policy

 • The CNSC has the appropriate mechanisms in place to help individuals identify, report and effectively resolve real, apparent or potential conflict of interest and conflict of duties situations that arise during and after leaving their employment at the CNSC.

-• CNSC employees take appropriate action to identify, prevent, report and effectively resolve real, apparent or potential conflicts of interest and conflict of duties situations. and are able to identify and make ethical decisions to resolve conflicts between private and public interests that uphold public trust.
+• CNSC employees take appropriate action to identify, prevent, report and effectively resolve real, apparent or potential conflict of interest and conflict of duties situations.

 5.1 Confidentiality